Martchus/openQA-helper/README.md

 The official documentation describes
 [how to update the database schema](https://github.com/os-autoinst/openQA/blob/master/docs/Contributing.asciidoc#how-to-update-the-database-schema).

-One can also `openqa-start` to invoke the scripts the official documentation mentions with `--force`:
+One can also use `openqa-start` to invoke the scripts the official documentation mentions with `--force`:
 ```
 openqa-start dbup
 ```